Neillcllghn/TEST_taskmanager_react/README.md

 ## Features

-The website is comprised of a home page, login, Sign up, a Task and Category Create form page, an Task edit and Category Edit page and a Task and Category List page, Profile page.
+The website is comprised of a home page, login, Sign up, a Task and Category Create form page, a Task edit and Category Edit page and a Task and Category List page, Profile page.

 All Pages on the website are responsive and have: